npaillasson/projet_scrape/README.md

 * image_url

-Finally, the script generates a .csv file containing the information retrieved for each book in a given category.
+Finally, the script generates a csv file containing the information retrieved for each book in a given category.
 All results files are named after the category to which the books belong.
 The results files are placed in a directory named "results".
 If the directory does not exist, it is automatically created by the script at the root of the project.

-###What contains this repository?
+### What contains this repository?

-####python files
+#### Python files
 * **codesource.py** : Main source code of the application
 * **function.py** : File which contains functions
 * **thread_class.py** : File which contains one class inheriting from 'Tread.threading'

-####others
+#### Others
 * **requierements.txt** (used to install required packages)
 * **README.md** (the file you are reading now)